VishNikhil12/Emotion_Detection/README.md

 ## Features

-- Upload an image or take a photo with your webcam
+- Upload an image **or** stream video in real time from your webcam
-- Detect faces in the image
+- Detect faces in the input
-- Analyze emotions in each detected face
+- Analyze emotions for each detected face
 - Display results with bounding boxes and emotion labels

 ## Emotions Detected